-Federal criminal cases in San Jose, CA differ significantly from typical state-level prosecutions: they carry more severe consequences, involve more complex rules, and are pursued by well-resourced federal agencies.
+Federal criminal cases in San Jose, CA differ significantly from typical state-level prosecutions: they’re more aggressive, more procedurally demanding, and handled by seasoned federal prosecutors.

-You shouldn’t face the federal system without experienced help, Combs Waterkotte‘s San Jose, CA federal criminal defense lawyers offer strategic counsel from day one, backed by real-world federal court expertise – rooted in real results and a record of federal wins.
-Don’t wait until your options disappear — early action is your best defense.
+You shouldn’t face the federal system without experienced help, Combs Waterkotte‘s San Jose, CA federal criminal defense lawyers provide experienced legal support from the start – rooted in real results and a record of federal wins.
+The sooner you call, the more we can do, and the sooner you can move on with your life.

 Cases Handled